sudotliu/sudotliu.github.io/_portfolio/pop.md

   <div style="flex: 2;">
     <p>
       One of our goals from the very beginning was to have a social element and here is an example of how we ended up delivering that.
-The idea was to compare poll results with friends, and this feature was one of my favorite to "dog-food" because it sparked fun debates whenever my cofounder and I learned something we didn't know about each other before.
+The idea was to compare poll results with friends, and this feature was one of my favorite to "dog-food" because it often sparked fun debates whenever folks learned something new about each other.
       <br/><br/>
       This was clearly also around the time we took our UI design skills to a whole new level.
       I remember thinking there was something magical about the simplicity of our positive / negative sentiment face indicators in these comparisons.
-As I recall, my cofounder created the negative face (of utter shock and dismay) by literally just flipping the smile upside down – talk about efficient design!
+As I recall, Jay created the negative face (of utter shock and dismay) by literally just flipping the smile upside down – talk about efficient design!
     </p>
   </div>
   <div style="flex: 2; padding-left: 20px;">